floooh/fips/site/p050_cmakeguide.md

 #### fips\_begin\_app(name type)

-Starts a fips application.
-The _type_ argument can be either 'windowed' or 'cmdline', this only makes a difference on platform with separate command-line and a UI application types, like Windows or OSX.
+Begin defining a fips application.
+The _type_ argument can be either 'windowed' or 'cmdline', this only makes a difference on platform with separate command-line and UI application types, like Windows (WinMain vs main) or OSX (app bundle vs command line tool).

 After a fips\_begin\_app() the following fips macros are valid: